johandahlberg/piper/README.md

     clean

-If something looks strange it's probably a good idea to run this.
+If something looks strange it is probably a good idea to run this.
 It deletes all of your class files so that you can be sure you have a totally clean build.

     test